roccodev/roccodev.github.io/content/blog/xenoblade-3-tp-storage.md

 * Battles (the new Chain Attack can be from a different battle)
 * Warps and inter-world warps
 * Save files (the new Chain Attack can be from the same or different save file, even after reloading)
+* Future Redeemed: performing the glitch in the base game can carry its effects over to Future Redeemed, until the game is closed. ([Video proof](https://www.youtube.com/watch?v=NmkYCFOG4Ds))

-The only way to reset the TP storage is by either *displaying* the TP, or by restarting the game.
+The only way to reset the TP storage is either by *displaying* the TP, or by restarting the game.

-To trigger the TP storage glitch, you need to **trigger 50 TP instances while the game is displaying 5 bubbles**.
-For example, you can get the **Damage TP** instance on **50 enemies at once**.
+To trigger the TP storage glitch, you need to **trigger more than 50 TP instances while the game is displaying 5 bubbles**.
+For example, you can get the **Damage TP** instance on **more than 50 enemies at once**.
 For an example of this, there is a practical demonstration at the end of the post.

+**Update 1**: If you can stack enough TP sources, it is possible to get it with fewer enemies.
+Here are examples of me getting it with only [45](https://www.youtube.com/watch?v=SCaBOxvvkYQ) or [38](https://www.youtube.com/watch?v=fq8I8vjdBjU) enemies.

+**Update 2**: Character TP (i.e. TP a character has after being reactivated) does not actually take the carried-over TP into account, with notable exceptions.
+See the [last paragraph](#regarding-character-tp) for details.

 # Gaining and displaying TP